-The provider may also need to ensure that the candidate is given the opportunity in their learning to carry out any of the practice-based requirements, which are considerable in this qualification.
+The provider may also need to ensure that the candidate is given the opportunity in their learning to carry out any of the practice-based requirements.

 Any health and safety requirements must be attended to.

 Provider scenarios

 It is up to the provider to interpret the qualification document and make decisions about the requirements that suit their programme and target learner groups.